raitechnology/raims/README.md

     peer and a node may be reachable via multiple transports.
 The unique feature identifying this link is the bridge id, tport id pair.
-A peer may have the same name with a different bridge id, and a tport may have the same name with a different tport id (this makes human reading database a little harder).
+A peer may have the same name with a different bridge id, and a tport may have the same name with a different tport id (this makes human reading the database a little harder).

       ```